cpadierna/noteapp/README.md

 ## Note-taking App

-This application is a note-taking service that allows a user to create and delete notes.
+This application is a note-taking service that allows users to create and delete notes.

 The notes are supposed to represent post-it notes on a users browser.